smykhailevskyi/c_plus_plus_interview/interview_questions/readme.md

 # My interview questions

 We write a program as a text but the processor does not understand the text and can’t run it in the text format.
-What does happen and how does our program transforms to the processor can run it?
+What does happen and how does our program is transformed to the processor can run it?